 In 1983, in his stand-up comedy special Delirious, Eddie Murphy talked about the polarizing effect of ice cream on our nation’s youth.
-Umm…well…maybe he didn’t use those words exactly.
-But it was a hilarious bit about when he was growing up all the kids in his neighborhood would lose their minds when they heard the ice cream truck coming and the antics that would ensue.
-His material is funny because it rings true.
-Kids go a little insane when faced with the prospects of ice cream.
-It results in some weird firing of synapses that sends the body into a mixed state of euphoria and delirium.
+Well, maybe he didn’t use those exact words, but it was a hilarious bit about how all kids lose their minds when they hear the ice cream truck coming.

 Homemade Strawberry Ice Cream

 - 1 quart whole milk

 - 2 cups sugar